roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

  An hour later I had been shown my fully furnished apartment (it was nearly as luxurious as a Penthouse of a hotel), I unpacked a few dresses and clean undergarments and had a nice, long, hot shower.
 Deciding to try to impress the immaculate Headmistress, I choose a dress rather glamorous for a faculty supper, a red dress that I had only worn once at a wedding and I pulled out a pair of mocha pantyhose, identical to the ones Amanda was wearing earlier, and put them on.
 As I slid them on my legs I felt rich and decadent.
 It was like the time I was upgraded to first class and was treated like royalty.
 The nylon was so soft I got myself slightly damp touching my own legs.
 I resisted the temptation to masturbate even though I had not had an orgasm for a few days (the long days of driving exhausting me past the point of my usual daily self- exploration and I was just finishing my period).
 Instead, I did my make-up and hair and tried to look my best.
-Report_Story #2